rodrigokferreira/demo-dao-jdbc/README.md

     ├── DbException.java # Custom exception for database errors
     └── DbIntegrityException.java # Custom exception for integrity constraint violations

-Running the Application
+## Running the Application

-After setting up the project, run the Program.java file from your IDE to execute the Department and Seller management functionalities.
+After setting up the project, run the `Program.java` file from your IDE to execute the Department and Seller management functionalities.

+---

-License
+## License

 This project is open-source and free to use under the MIT License.